← All workflows

 • Capitalization Table

-The current cap table showing outstanding shares, option pool, convertible securities, and authorized share counts
+Current cap table showing outstanding shares, option pool, convertible securities, warrants, and reserved shares for each class and series

 .pdf, .docx, .xlsx, .csv